Spectators now allowed at Oahu outdoor sporting events

-Honolulu Mayor Rick Blangiardi and Gov. David Ige made the announcement this afternoon following complaints by parents, as well as U.S Sen. Brian Schatz.
-The loosened restrictions on spectators apply only to Oahu.
+Mayor Rick Blangiardi and Gov. David Ige made the announcement Monday following complaints by parents as well as U.S. Sen. Brian Schatz.

+The city began issuing permits for outdoor youth sports at public parks more than a month ago, but no spectators or family members were allowed in the vicinity.
+Blangiardi said he was not aware of any coronavirus cases tied to these activities since they resumed.

-“Outdoor sports have been operating for two incubation periods and I do not believe there are any cases tied to these activities,” Blangiardi said in a press release.
-“Now that the participants have been allowed to return to play, and done so safely, the logical next step is to allow for spectators.”
+“Now that the participants have been allowed to return to play, and done so safely, the logical next step is to allow for spectators,” he said in a news release.

-Spectators will still be required to wear masks if they are within six feet of people who are not in their household.
-Groups cannot be larger than 10 people and socializing and potlucks on the court or field before and after the activities are prohibited.
+Spectators still will be required to wear masks if they are within 6 feet of people who are not in their household.
+Groups cannot be larger than 10 people, and socializing and potlucks on the court or field before and after the activities are prohibited.

 “I know how important this step is to young athletes, parents, as well as their families and friends,” Ige said in a statement.
 “We believe people know what the rules are and will follow them to keep their loved ones safe, allowing us to resume these types of long-awaited activities.”

-Last week, U.S. Sen. Brian Schatz sent Ige a letter urging him to lift restrictions on youth sporting events, including rules that prohibited parents from watching their kids play outdoor games.
+Last week Schatz sent Ige a letter urging him to lift restrictions on youth sporting events, including rules that prohibited parents from watching their kids play outdoor games.

 “We already allow people on beaches, we allow gatherings in bars, and we permit other outdoor activities, but we inexplicably do not allow parents and guardians to watch their own kids play sports outside in the sunshine and open air,” Schatz wrote.